Jean Segura: Milwaukee Brewers

-After playing in only one game for the Angels, he was traded to the Milwaukee Brewers along with John Hellweg and Ariel Peña for Zack Greinke on July 27, 2012.
-The Brewers assigned him to the Huntsville Stars of the Class AA Southern League and promoted him on August 6 after he batted 13-for-30 in eight games with the club.
+After playing in only one game for the Angels, Segura was traded to the Milwaukee Brewers along with John Hellweg and Ariel Peña for Zack Greinke on July 27, 2012.
+The Brewers assigned him to the Huntsville Stars of the Double-A Southern League and promoted him on August 6 after he batted 13-for-30 in eight games with the club.
 He batted .264/.321/.331 with seven stolen bases and 14 RBIs in 148 at-bats with the Brewers.